t-beigbeder/otvl_cabri/doc/acl.md

 - x-gid:<gid> for the group permissions, gid is the file's group id
 - x-other for the _other_ permissions

-On non-unix systems, the file owner name is mapped to an empty name.
+On windows systems, the file owner uid is -1.

 DSS users are simply textual labels, except when using encryption where they refer to identities' aliases.